 Assault Group Blueboy

 On Nov.
-21, 1970, at approximately 11:18 p.m., the Son Tay raiders, accompanied by C-130Es called Combat Talons, departed Udorn, Thailand, for the final phase of their mission.
+20, 1970, at approximately 11:18 p.m., tthe raiding force of six helicopters, accompanied by two C-130Es called Combat Talons, departed Udorn, Thailand, for the final phase of their mission.
 At the same time, diversionary attacks were being launched all over the country.
-The U.S. Navy began a huge carrier strike against North Vietnam's port city of Haiphong.
+The U.S. Navy created a diversion by initiating a huge carrier strike against North Vietnam's port city of Haiphong.
 Ten Air Force F-4 Phantoms were flying MIG combat air patrol to screen the force from enemy fighters, while an F-105 Wild Weasel decoy force launched a raid on enemy surface-to-air missle sites.
 Five A-1 Skyraiders with the call sign "Peach One to Five", arrived on station to suppress ground fire around the enemy camp.